yahoo/check-log4j/README.md

 ## Why does it say "Possibly vulnerable"?

 Actual vulnerability depends on runtime configuration.
-`check-log4j` basically checks whether `JndiLookup.class` found in any archive files.
+`check-log4j` basically checks whether the file `JndiLookup.class` is found in any archive files.
 If so, the system becomes suspect.
 If `check-log4j` can determine that this might be a `log4j-2.16.x` version, it will remain silent, but otherwise, it simply